ktaranov/sqlserver-kit/Utilities/README.md

 Devart SSIS Data Flow Components provide easy to set up cost-effective data integration using SSIS ETL engine.
 They provide high performance data loading, convenient component editors, SQL support for cloud data sources and lots of data source specific features.

+## dbForge DevOps Automation for SQL Server
+<a id="dbforge-ssis"></a>
+Download page: [dbForge DevOps Automation for SQL Server]<br/>
+Release date: 2020-01-27<br/>
+Support Version: 2014-2019<br/>
+Author: Devart<br/>
+Free version: No<br/>
+Price: $900

+dbForge DevOps Automation for SQL Server is a cutting-edge solution that takes conventional database development and deployment to a whole new level.

 ## Devart Excel Add-in for SQL Server